arcana-network/auth/README.md

 ## Supported Blockchain Networks

 The Arcana wallet is [pre-configured with a subset of supported chains](https://docs.arcana.network/state-of-the-arcana-auth#supported-blockchains).
-Others can be added programmatically or via the wallet UI.
+Other supported chains can be added by app developers programmatically or via the dashboard.
+App users can add supported chains through the wallet UI.

 - EVM-chains: All.
 - Non-EVM chains: Solana, MultiversX